What experience do I need?

 Will I receive training?

 All short-term co-workers attend an induction and an ongoing foundation course.
 Other ‘on-the-job’ training is given according to the work you do.
-Those intending to work with us for longer are encouraged to participate in further training.
+Those who intend to stay with us for more than a year are encouraged to take part in additional training.

 What about pay?

-Those working with us for a year or less receive financial support to cover clothing, other personal needs and outings (currently £175/month).
+Those working with us for a year or less receive financial support to cover clothing, other personal needs and outings.
 You should come with a return ticket or enough money for your fare home at the end of your period with us.
 Those staying for 12 months or longer will have the cost of their return flight refunded..

 What about insurance and medical cover?